Movie theater: Other venues

-Some outdoor movie theaters are just grassy areas where the audience sits upon chairs, blankets or even in hot tubs, and watch the movie on a temporary screen, or even the wall of a building.
+Some outdoor movie theaters are just grassy areas where the audience sits upon chairs, blankets or in hot tubs, and watch the movie on a temporary screen, or even the wall of a building.
 Colleges and universities have often sponsored movie screenings in lecture halls.
-The formats of these screenings include 35 mm, 16 mm, DVD, VHS, and even 70 mm in rare cases.
+The formats of these screenings include 35 mm, 16 mm, DVD, VHS, and 70 mm in rare cases.
 Some alternative methods of showing movies have been popular in the past.
-In the 1980s the introduction of VHS cassettes made possible video-salons, small rooms where visitors viewed movies on a large TV.
+In the 1980s, the introduction of VHS cassettes made possible video-salons, small rooms where visitors viewed movies on a large TV.
 These establishments were especially popular in the Soviet Union, where official distribution companies were slow to adapt to changing demand, and so movie theaters could not show popular Hollywood and Asian films.

 In 1967, the British government launched seven custom-built mobile cinema units for use as part of the Ministry of Technology campaign to raise standards.
 Using a very futuristic look, these 27-seat cinema vehicles were designed to attract attention.
 They were built on a Bedford SB3 chassis with a custom Coventry Steel Caravan extruded aluminum body.
-Movies are also commonly shown on airliners in flight, using large screens in each cabin or smaller screens for each group of rows or each individual seat; the airline company sometimes charges a fee for the headphones needed to hear the movie's sound.
+Movies are also commonly shown on airliners in flight, using large screens in each cabin or smaller screens for each group of rows or each individual seat.
+The airline company sometimes charges a fee for the headphones needed to hear the movie's sound.
 In a similar fashion, movies are sometimes also shown on trains, such as the Auto Train.

 The smallest purpose-built cinema is the Cabiria Cine-Cafe which measures 24 m2 and has a seating capacity of 18.
 It was built by Renata Carneiro Agostinho da Silva (Brazil) in Brasília DF, Brazil in 2008.
 It is mentioned in the 2010 Guinness World Records.
 The World's smallest solar-powered mobile cinema is Sol Cinema in the UK.
-Touring since 2010 the cinema is actually a converted 1972 caravan.
+Touring since 2010, the cinema is actually a converted 1972 caravan.
 It seats 8–10 at a time.
-In 2015 it featured in a Lenovo advert for the launch of a new tablet.
+In 2015, it featured in a Lenovo advert for the launch of a new tablet.
 The Bell Museum of Natural History in Minneapolis, Minnesota has recently begun summer "bike-ins", inviting only pedestrians or people on bicycles onto the grounds for both live music and movies.
-In various Canadian cities, including Toronto, Calgary, Ottawa and Halifax, al-fresco movies projected on the walls of buildings or temporarily erected screens in parks operate during the Summer and cater to a pedestrian audience.
+In various Canadian cities, including Toronto, Calgary, Ottawa and Halifax, al-fresco movies projected on the walls of buildings or temporarily assembled screens in parks operate during the Summer and cater to a pedestrian audience.
 The New Parkway Museum in Oakland, California replaces general seating with couches and coffee tables, as well as having a full restaurant menu instead of general movie theater concessions such as popcorn or candy.

 In certain countries, there are also Bed Cinemas where the audience sits or lays in beds instead of chairs.
+(Note: Attributed to multiple sources:)